 Trials & Tribulations of HCM Adoption

 You must have heard of how seasoned sailors start preparing months ahead for their voyage.
-This helps them escape the horrors at sea, from storms to running out of fuel, or even poor coordination amongst the ship’s crew, that can affect the expedition.
+This helps them escape the horrors at sea, from storms to running out of fuel, or even poor coordination amongst the ship’s crew, which can affect the expedition.
 Thankfully, all of these negative circumstances can be avoided with the right planning.

 Similarly, as a business leader, you are considered one of the captains of the organization’s human resources.
 To keep the ‘business’ vessel afloat and thriving, you need to be cognizant of issues that can flare up, and limit the success of the newly adopted cloud-based HCM:

 - Low Adoption Rates: 47% of employees feel that their company doesn’t pay attention to their needs when introducing new technology.
 Such a clash in expectations between end-users and management leads to poor HCM adoption rates.Additionally, the introduction of new HR systems lead employees (who were quite comfortable with the old workflow) to develop ‘fear of the unknown’.
-Especially since cloud HCM application must always be rolled out organization-wide, the scope of driving adoption among a user base of hundred thousand employees is much harder.
+Especially since cloud HCM applications must always be rolled out organization-wide, the scope of driving adoption among a user base of a hundred thousand employees is much harder.

 - Fragmented Systems: Many organizations have point solutions that take care of CRM, resource planning, hiring and the like; while operating in silos.
 Owing to this segregated structure, the HCM can never give a holistic view of their human capital.
 This, in turn, prevents the system from ever functioning at its maximum potential.
 And even if the systems get aligned, the data exchange between ends up not being seamless enough.